fafadiatech/fafadiatech.github.io/_posts/2017-01-27-how-to-make-your-code-more-pythonic.markdown

 categories: python summary
 ---

-We've come across couple of good Python videos that will help you take you code to next level.
+Just like any other form of art, Programming can always be improved.
+In daily grind to deliver working software we might forget details and "JUST DO IT".
+In our quest to improve our python coding we've come across couple of good Python videos that will help you take you code to next level.
+Following is summary of two talks [Designing Poetic APIs by Erik Rose](https://www.youtube.com/watch?v=JQYnFyG7A8c) and [Transforming Code into Beautiful, Idiomatic Python by Raymond Hettinger](https://www.youtube.com/watch?v=OSGv2VnC0go).
+On twitter you can find them on [@erikrose](https://twitter.com/erikrose) and [@raymondh](https://twitter.com/raymondh)

 # Designing Poetic APIs by Erik Rose

-[Pycon 2014 Video](https://www.youtube.com/watch?v=JQYnFyG7A8c) is a good investment of 37 minutes of your time.
+[Eric Rose's Github](https://github.com/erikrose) has more fascinating stuff.
+His talk is a good investment of 37 minutes of your time.
 Following is summary we've compiled from the video:

 ## Don't Be An Architecture Astronaut
 - Best libraries are extracted and not invented